dppmackay9/CS4HS/README.md

 - Worst Case: Binary search is searching for the item that is not in the list.
 It will keep dividing data in half until it doesn't have anything to divide anymore.
 O(log n)
 - Average Case: Binary search is searching for something which is inside the list but it's not directly in the middle O(log n)

-#### Performance of Interpolation Search
-- Best Case: When the data is uniformly distributed O(log log n)
-- Worst Case: data is not uniformly distributed O(n)
-- Average Case: data is somewhat uniformly distributed O(log n)

 #### Performance of Selection Sort:
 - Best Case: O(n^2)